MaoZiming/papers/8-edge-computing/82-tinyos.md

    * background computation, not time critical
    * task scheduler: FIFO
 * Layers of components: **higher level components issue commands to lower level components, and lower level components signal events to the higher level components.
 Physical hardware represents the lowest level of components.**
-* TinyOS achieves high concurrency by allowing tasks and events to run in small, non-blocking chunks, which allows the system to handle multiple operations 'simultaneously' without needing a heavy-weight OS layer
+* TinyOS achieves high concurrency by allowing tasks and events to run in **small, non-blocking chunks**, which allows the system to handle multiple operations 'simultaneously' without needing a heavy-weight OS layer
   * The lowest level components have handlers connected directly to hardware interrupts, which may be external interrupts, timer events, or counter events.
 * Commands are non-blocking calls to the lower level components.
 * An event handler can deposit information into its frame, post tasks, signal higher level events or call lower level commands.